 Essentially Campaign Member Sync lets you run reports based on the campaign member status of ‘connected’ and report on the first touch campaign = the campaign which brought the prospect into your database.

 How Pardot and Campaign Member Sync get us to this kind of reporting requires a bit of background.

-In a previous blog post, I covered regular Pardot Campaigns versus Salesforce Campaigns, and described how even though they both have the word ‘campaign’ in them, these two platforms use Campaigns in very different was.
+In a previous blog post, I covered common questions regarding Pardot Campaigns such as regular Pardot Campaigns versus Salesforce Campaigns, and described how even though they both have the word ‘campaign’ in them, these two platforms use Campaigns in very different was.